 - Mobility equipment and related electrical chargers as applicable (i.e. cane, walker, and wheelchair)

-- Diabetic supplies (i.e. insulin, glucometer, and lancets)
+- Diabetic supplies (e.g. insulin, glucometer, and lancets)

 - Spare keys

-It is recommended to write your name on all personal items and to print a copy of this Emergency Preparedness for Special Needs Residents tip sheet.
+It is recommended to write your name on all personal items, and print a copy of the tip-sheet: Emergency Preparedness for Special Needs Residents.

 PETS

 Only service animals are allowed at the special needs shelter.
-According to Florida Statutes 413.08, service animal means an animal that is trained to do work or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-The work done or tasks performed must be directly related to the individual’s disability.
+According to 413.08, Florida Statutes, service animal means an animal that is trained to do work or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.